-Following breakfast in Indore, you'll begin the short drive to the holy town of Ujjain (34 miles/55 km), one of Hinduism's seven sacred places, drawing pilgrims year-round.
-Situated on the banks of the Shipra River, the city dates back to 600 BC and was once the residence of Ashoka, the Indian emperor of the Maurya Dynasty, who ruled almost all of the Indian subcontinent from 268 to 232 BC.
+Following breakfast in Indore, you'll begin the short drive to the holy town of Ujjain (34 mi/55 km), one of Hinduism's seven sacred places, drawing pilgrims year-round.
+Situated on the banks of the Shipra River, the city dates back to 600 BCE and was once the residence of Ashoka, the Indian emperor of the Maurya Dynasty, who ruled almost all of the Indian subcontinent from 268 to 232 BCE.
 Today, Ujjain is full of various temples and cultural treasures.

 Following the excursion, enjoy some free time to explore Ujjain and its maze of alleyways on your own.

-After breakfast in Dhar, it's time to hit the road for the drive to the small holy town of Maheshwar (43 miles/70 km).
-Upon arrival, check-in at the hotel.
+After breakfast in Dhar, it's time to hit the road for the drive to the small holy town of Maheshwar (43 mi/70 km).
+Upon arrival, check in at the hotel.

 The rest of the day is free time to stroll along the beautiful ghats (stepped river bank) and explore the lovely temples dedicated to Lord Shiva.
 Set along the banks of the Narmada River, it's said that only Shiva is worshiped where the Narmada flows, as he's the only god with the inner peace to calm her.
 Spend some time enjoying life along the ghats.

-For those interested in authentic souvenirs, Maheshwari is known for producing exquisite saris and other local hand-loom items as far back as the 5th century.
+For those interested in authentic souvenirs, Maheshwari is known for producing exquisite saris and other local hand-loom items as far back as the fifth century.

-Today, after breakfast in Maheshwar, you'll begin a big drive to the historic city of Aurangabad (211 miles/340 km).
+Today, after breakfast in Maheshwar, you'll begin a big drive to the historical city of Aurangabad (211 miles/340 km).

-Located in the Maharashtra state, this tourist hub is known for a17th-century marble shrine called Bibi ka Maqbara, similar in styles to the Taj Mahal.
-The city is also surrounded by many historical monuments including two UNESCO World Heritage Sites—both of which you'll experience in the coming days.
+Located in the Maharashtra state, this tourist hub is known for a 17th-century marble shrine called Bibi ka Maqbara, similar in style to the Taj Mahal.
+The city is also surrounded by many historical monuments, including two UNESCO World Heritage Sites—both of which you'll experience in the coming days.